addff/2310-ITT440/10% Individual Assignment/SAFIAH SAKINAH BINTI MOHAMMED FARIDUL/README.md

 ### * Significant of Atom

 #### 1. Productivity
-The extensible nature of Atom and the availability of packages and themes allow developers to create highly personalized, efficient development environments tailored to their workflow.
+The extensible nature of Atom and the availability of packages and themes allow developers to create highly personalized, efficient development environments tailored to their workflow.(6)

 #### 2. Git Integration
 The built-in Git and GitHub support simplifies version control, streamlining collaboration and reducing the friction associated with managing code repositories.